June 26th, 2010

 For the Mango Glaze:

 Place all the ingredients for the glaze in a saucepan and cook over medium heat.
 When it begins to boil, reduce the flame and cook for 3 to 4 minutes more.
 Allow to come to room temperature and then spread the glaze over the cheesecake with a spoon.
-Allow the glaze to set over the cheesecake for 2 to 3 hours or more before slicing it.
-Allow the cheesecake to set for an hour or so before spreading the glaze over it.* If using cottage cheese make sure the water is completely drained and the cheese is dry to get a perfectly set cheesecake.
-Try and use panir cheese blended into a puree for this recipe.
+Allow the glaze to set over the cheesecake for 2 to 3 hours or overnight, before slicing it.

 *A few notes about cooking with chinagrass or agar agar or kanten.